Transitional Housing & Homeless Shelters: The 2026 Guide to Long-Term Stability

 • Score 8+: Recommended for Permanent Supportive Housing or intensive Transitional Housing.

 • Strategy: Do not minimize your struggles.
-When answering these questions, be brutally honest about your trauma, health issues, and safety risks.
+Be brutally honest about your trauma and health issues.
 A higher score often prioritizes you for long-term housing slots.

 2. The “Service Plan” Contract (The Rules of Engagement)

-Once accepted into a Transitional Housing program, you will sign a contract.
-This is not a lease; it is a “Program Agreement.”
+Once accepted into a Transitional Housing program, you will sign a “Program Agreement.”

 A case manager and a resident discussing a housing stability plan and paperwork at a desk.